-It's powerful.
-On a recent workshop one participant told me it had been the highlight of her week.
-Another said he was overcome with a sense of excitement he hadn’t had since a kid; he’d never felt like at work.
-I love hearing that.
+We love the feedback we get from our workshop attendees.
+Someone said the workshop was the highlight of her week.
+Another said he was overcome with a sense of excitement he hadn’t had since a kid, a feeling he’d never experienced before at work.

 “The BBC is renowned for its outstanding reporting and compelling storytelling across its factual output.
 But in order to maintain its world-class reputation, it needs people like Ian to inspire reporters and producers.
-Ian brings a fresh approach to storytelling.
-He gets delegates to boil down the essentials of what makes a good story and then suggests creative and realistic ways of telling it.
-He asks trainees to step back from the daily churn of news cycles and reflect on how to tell stories differently.
 After attending one of Ian’s sessions, our colleagues go back to their department feeling refreshed, energised and full of new ideas.
 I highly recommend him”.